Last updated in September 2013

 In 2013, Germany and New Zealand are celebrating the 60th anniversary of the establishment of diplomatic relations on 10 November 1953.
 Over a period of more than six decades now, a relationship of mutual trust has developed, not least owing to the two countries’ very often taking similar positions on international issues.
 A regular dialogue has been established between the two countries at various levels.
 Federal Foreign Minister Westerwelle visited Auckland in June 2011.
 New Zealand’s Prime Minister John Key travelled to Hamburg and Berlin in June 2012 and Deputy Prime Minister Bill English visited Hamburg and Frankfurt in October 2012 to coincide with New Zealand’s presence as Guest of Honour at the Frankfurt Book Fair.
 In January 2013, New Zealand Minister of Trade Tim Groser attended the International Green Week in Berlin.
-The celebrations marking 60 years of diplomatic relations between the two countries will form part of New Zealand’s already lively cultural scene.
+New Zealand’s Science and Innovation Minister Steven Joyce visited Berlin in June 2013.
+The celebrations marking 60 years of diplomatic relations between the two countries will form part of New Zealand’s cultural scene.
 The 60th anniversary events, which are being jointly organized by the German Embassy, the Goethe Institute, the New Zealand German Business Association, the German Academic Exchange Service (DAAD) and the Goethe Society, will include concerts, exhibitions, workshops and lectures as well as video competitions for students of New Zealand’s schools and PR events.

 Economic relations are straightforward.
 A double taxation agreement was signed as early as 1978.
 The New Zealand-German Business Association in Auckland acts as a local German foreign chamber of commerce.
 On request, it brokers contacts with New Zealand business partners and conducts market analyses.
 New Zealand’s business community is represented in Germany by the Hamburg-based governmental organization New Zealand Trade and Enterprise.

 New Zealand’s major exports to Germany are meat products (mainly mutton and game), dairy products and wool.
 Its main imports from Germany are motor vehicles, machinery of all kinds and medical and pharmaceutical products.
-Germany ranks eighth among New Zealand’s principal trading partners, and second among EU countries.
-Numbering 66,000 annually, German tourists rank sixth in New Zealand’s statistics.
+Germany ranks seventh among New Zealand’s principal trading partners, and first among EU countries.
+Numbering 64,000 annually, German tourists rank sixth in New Zealand’s statistics.

 Along with the US, Australia and the United Kingdom, Germany is one of New Zealand’s principal cooperation partners in science and technology.
 Since the agreement on scientific and technological cooperation was concluded in December 1977, scientists from both countries have been cooperating in numerous joint research projects.
 In February 2007, the provisions of this agreement were reaffirmed by the two countries’ research ministers, the following priority areas being defined for future cooperation: health, food/agriculture, biotechnology, the environment, marine and Antarctic research and, since 2010, production engineering.